β

 Date picker

 An improvement made to the date picker component in the design system was a revamp of the user interface.
 The original design was cluttered and confusing, making it difficult for users to select the desired date.
 To address this issue, the layout was changed to a horizontal view, which improved the visibility of the dates and made it easier for users to select the date they wanted.
-Additionally, the size of the dates were increased for better visibility and readability.
+Additionally, the size of the dates was increased for better visibility and readability.

 β